 While receiving ibalizumab-uiyk, it is important to keep all of your appointments with your health care provider.

 What is ibalizumab-uiyk?

 Ibalizumab-uiyk is always used in combination with other HIV medicines.

 HIV medicines cannot cure HIV/AIDS, but using HIV medicines as directed by your healthcare provider helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
 If you are using HIV medicines, do not cut down on, skip, or stop using them unless your health care provider tells you to.

 What should I tell my health care provider before receiving ibalizumab-uiyk?

 Before you receive ibalizumab-uiyk, tell your health care provider:

 - If you are allergic to ibalizumab-uiyk or any other medicines.

 - If you have any medical conditions.

 - If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking ibalizumab-uiyk during pregnancy.
+Talk to your health care provider about the risks and benefits of using ibalizumab-uiyk during pregnancy.
 For more information on the use of ibalizumab-uiyk during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.